hevey/Documents/README.md

-# Documents
+# LocalDoc (formally Documents)
-Documents extends the the iOS Files application with advanced features.
+LocalDoc extends the the iOS Files application with advanced features.